 The earlier employees express their concern the easier it is to take action.
-As a first step, employees should normally raise concerns with their Head Teacher.
-This will depend on the nature of their concern.
+As a first step, employees should normally raise concerns with the Head Teacher.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
-Employees who feel that they cannot approach management in their own school should approach either:
+Employees who feel that they cannot approach the leadership team in our school should approach either:

-- .
-Chair of Governors

-- .
-Education Personnel Officer

-- .
-Trade Union or Professional Association (for advice)
+- . the Chair of Governors - . a Trade Union or Professional Association (for advice)